GercogKaban/lizardgraphics/README.md

 You need to download and place this static libraries in the "LizardGraphics/libs" directory.

 # Building for Windows
+1. Clone repository.
-1. Open command line
+2. Open command line
-2. Go to the repository directory (cd /d path)
+3. Go to the repository directory (cd /d path)
-3. Input following commands:
+4. Input following command:

 cmake -G "Visual Studio 16 2019" -A x64 -S path